THEA 120 - Laboratory Theatre Production (1 Credit)

 Principles, procedures and practice of the creative and collaborative process.
 Aspects of the discipline with focus on creative and effective collaboration and communication skills among theatre artists, scholars and technicians.
 Practical and planning skills for professional success after graduation.

 A series of courses, each lasting one-third of a semester.
-Topics and
+Topics and prerequisites are announced in the class schedule for each semester.

 Rendering techniques for the communication of concepts and mood in the design process.